 1. It’s Not As Cold As You Think

 Despite its name and the latitude close to the Arctic Circle, winter in Iceland is relatively mild.
 The warm Gulfstream temperatures stay around Zero Degrees Celsius and are comparable to the one in New York City, London or Amsterdam.
+Read this blog for tips on what to wear in Iceland.

 2. Budget Friendly